Gnomeball/SwackQuote/README.md

 DELIM = ###

-QUOTE = the quote, two spaces after a full stop, a space before a ~ if adding a reference, and then no full stop at the end.
+QUOTE = the quote, two spaces after a full stop, a space before a ~ if adding a reference, then no full stop after that.

 Like so: